Humidor: Walk-in

 Most common in cigar bars or stores.
 One room is built as or converted to a humidor where all the cigars are stored.

 Cabinet

 Usually placed on the floor as a piece of furniture.
 It typically holds 1000–5000 cigars.
 A cabinet humidor is considered a good option for deep storage.

 Desktop

 The most common type of humidor.
 Typically box sized with lid on top or with one or more drawers.
 Vary in size from 25–500 cigars capacity.
 Zino Davidoff is credited as the inventor of the desktop humidor.

 Travel

 Portable, usually holding 2 to 20 cigars.
 Travel humidors must be especially durable and stand up to repeated openings.

 Cannabis

 Typically box sized that maintains 62% humidity level.

 Electric

 Similar to cabinet humidors, these are fully electronically controlled humidors and function similarly to a fridge.
+These models are generally the most expensive options on the market and come equipped with automated temperature and humidity control.
+Many models also come ready with LED display lights and touchscreen controls.

 Construction

 Commercially made humidor cases are typically made of wood, although materials such as acrylic, glass, and metal are also used.
 Carbon fibre, silicon carbide, and polyethylene are rare.
 Aside from pleasing aesthetics, the casing's purpose is to protect the interior and create a closed environment, so any durable and airtight material can be used.

 The interior is typically a veneer of Spanish cedar, a traditional material which possesses several desirable characteristics for cigar storage: